-During the day, most of the Chateau is now cut off to tourists because of the increase in tourism.
+During the day, most of the Chateau is cut off to tourists because they don’t want the crowd to annoy the hotel guests.
 But, because we got there early, we were able to eat in the main breakfast room and enjoy a phenomenal view of the lake.

 Even more importantly, we were able to use their bathroom before our hike.
 The public washrooms outside the hotel are not nearly as nice.
-We split our breakfast because we didn’t want to overeat before our hike and because the Fairmont is pricey.
+We split our breakfast because we didn’t want to overeat and because the Fairmont is on the pricey side.

-However, it’s an amazing place to stay if you can afford it.
+However, it’s an amazing place to stay if it’s within your budget.

 Why hiring a hiking guide when you are over 50 is a good idea

 We met Sam, in the lobby of the Chateau.
 He’s a young French Canadian with a lovely attitude.
 I knew we’d be in good hands right away.
-Much to my relief, we were the only two on the hike.
-I was stressing that I’d hold everyone back.
+We turned out to be the only two on the hike, which was fine with me because I was stressing that I’d hold everyone back.

 Sam took us to the hiking trail and we started up the hill.
-After we climbed about 30 feet I was already huffing and puffing and thought I was going to die.
-It was probably the altitude.
-I’m a sea level gal (from Los Angeles) and Lake Louise is 5,249 feet above.
-At least that was my excuse.
-I’m about to go on Medicare and could also stand to lose a few pounds.
-Well, more than a few.
-I was hoping it would all fall off at the end of the hike, but it didn’t.
-Darn!
+After we climbed about 30 feet I was already huffing and puffing and wasn’t sure I would make it.
+It was probably the altitude, at least that was my excuse.
+Being from Los Angeles, I’m used to sea level and Lake Louise is a little over 5,000 feet.

 If Sam hadn’t been with us, we may have turned around.
-He gave me a pair of hiking sticks – which I loved – and told me to take it slow and steady.
+To help me out, he gave me a pair of Black Diamond trekking sticks – which I loved – and told me to take it slow and steady.
 When you walk and stop every 5 minutes you can burn out fast.
 Think about being “the turtle” and you’ll win the race.

-My brother made fun of my sticks on Facebook calling them “just short of using a walker,” but serious hikers use them, and I can see why.
-They work your arms too, so you get a great workout, sort of like a Nordic Track.
-I’m not sure I would have made it to the end of our 10.1 km (6.2 miles) hike without them.
+My younger brother made fun of my sticks on Facebook calling them “just short of using a walker,” but serious hikers use them, and I can see why.
+They work your arms too, so you get a great workout.

 Mirror Lake and the Big Beehive

-We passed by the Big Beehive, which is a huge mound near Mirror Lake.
-Some hikers hike up to the top of it, but that was way past my skill level.
-Mirror Lake a serene little pond that reflects the Big Beehive like a mirror.
+We passed by the Big Beehive, which is a huge mound of rock near Mirror Lake.
+Some hikers hike up to the top of it, but that was beyond my skill level.
+Mirror Lake is a serene little pond that reflects the Big Beehive above it.

 The Lake Agnes Tea House

-After a while, I fell into my groove and even though I had to stop a couple times, for a photo opt, (and take a few breaths) we finally made it to the Lake Agnes Tea House.
-It’s been in operation since 1905 serving “fine loose-leaf teas” to brave hikers from all over the world and is named after Lady Agnes MacDonald, the wife of Canada’s first Prime Minister.
-You have to climb up steep stairs to get up to it but then you can enjoy a cup of tea overlooking Lake Agnes.
-They have quite a selection.
+We made a few stops for photo ops (and for me to catch my breath) and made it to the Lake Agnes Tea House.
+It’s been in operation since 1905 serving “fine loose-leaf teas” to brave hikers from all over the world.
+It was named after Lady Agnes MacDonald, the wife of Canada’s first Prime Minister.
+You have to climb up steep stairs to get up to it but then you can enjoy a cup of tea overlooking the lake.

 The magnificence of Lake Louise from up above it

-We could have gone back the way we came but decided to hike a little farther to catch some amazing views of Lake Louise below.
+We could have gone back the same way we came but decided to hike a little farther to catch some amazing views of Lake Louise below.
 The view alone made the whole hike worth it and put me in a state of awe.
-We were lucky we didn’t have thunderstorms like we did at Emerald Lake.
-The weather that day was spectacular.
+We were lucky we didn’t have thunderstorms as we did at Emerald Lake.
+The weather that day was perfect.

 Then, we headed down

 I’m not sure what’s harder – hiking up or down.
 Down has its obstacles too and can be hard on your knees.
 That said I was even more grateful for my sticks.
 As we were descending, we saw a Chinese couple in their 80s climbing up the mountain using sticks.
-They weren’t huffing and puffing at all, and it made me feel like a total wimp.
+They weren’t huffing and puffing at all.

-By the time we returned to the Chateau, it was inundated with tourists.
-Most of the hotel was cut off and only accessible to guests.
-I don’t blame the hotel at all.
-If you’re paying through the nose to stay there, you don’t want a bunch of stinky hikers filling up the restaurants and using all the bathrooms.
-There was a deli that was open to grab a sandwich, but it wasn’t very appealing.
-We hit the road to look for another place to eat.
+By the time we returned to the Chateau, it was inundated with tourists and only accessible to guests.
+There was a deli that was open to grab a sandwich, but we decided to hit the road and look for another place to eat.

-You may also enjoy my other posts about our visit to Alberta, Canada:
+You may also enjoy my other posts about our visit to the Canadian Rockies: